dmbarbour/wikilon/docs/AwelonLang.md

                [A]c => [A][A]       (copy)
                [A]d =>              (drop)

 Words simply rewrite to their evaluated definitions.
 However, this rewrite should be lazy, deferred if it does not result in progress of the computation.
-The motive for lazy rewriting of words is to retain human-meaningful symbols and structure in the evaluated results, enabling humans to grok the result and supporting *Editable Views*.
+The motive for lazy rewriting of words is to retain human-meaningful symbols and structure in the evaluated results, enabling humans to grok the result and supporting graphical projections of the results using the same *Projectional Editing* models.
 By 'progress' we certainly need more than inlining a word's definition.
 Preferably, rewriting a word results in at least one value available for further computation.

 Developers will guide evaluation strategy through annotations.
 For example, we might use `(par)` to request parallel computation of a value.
 We might use `[F](jit)` to request compilation for a function or loop body.
 We could use `(lazy)` and `(eval)` to recommend call-by-need or eager evaluation.
 Further, annotations may result in certain rewrites that cannot be performed by language primitives.
 For example, `(nat)` could rewrite `[41 succ]` to the equivalent `42`.